VAhola/VietnamTour/README.md

 The more neutral basic color scheme was chosen to calm the overall look of the site as most pictures used are very colorful.

 ### User Stories:

 1. As a user, I want to see what travel options a company offers so that I can decide whether to book a trip or not.
+1. As a user, I want to be able to book my trip via the website
-2. As a user, I want to be able to find the contact details so that I can easily contact the company.
+1. As a user, I want to be able to find the contact details so that I can easily contact the company.
+1. As a user, I want to be able to locate the social media presence easily

 ### Design documents

-Design documents are located here /Documents
+Design documents are located [here} (/Documents/Wireframes)

 ## Features